Queen Elizabeth National Park , Uganda Wildlife Safaris & Tours

-Queen Elizabeth National Park is truly a Medley of Wonders!
-Located in Kasese District of Uganda, this Uganda safari/ uganda tours park has various ecosystems made up of sprawling savanna, shadowy, moist forests, lakes and fertile wetlands, which makes it a good home to various species of wildlife, primates and birds making it a haven for uganda tours/ uganda safari/ trip to Uganda.
-Queen Elizabeth National Park lies against the back of the great Rwenzori Mountains with stunning and panoramic views that are made up of various crater lakes.
-These lakes are carved dramatically into the green rolling hills.
-When you visit, you will reward yourself with magical sights of the Kazinga Channel.
-This channel's shores are infested with hippopotamuses, elephants and buffaloes.
-You will also see the Savannah plains of Ishasha, whose fig trees obscure tree climbing lions that are ever ready to knock on herds of the famous Ugandan Kob.
-Just like the sights and attractions, Queen Elizabeth National Park Uganda does have a rich cultural background too.
+This channel's shores are infested with hippopotamuses, elephants, and buffaloes.
+You will also see the Savannah plains of Ishasha, whose fig trees obscure tree-climbing lions that are ever ready to knock on herds of the famous Ugandan Kob.
+Just like the sights and attractions, Queen Elizabeth National Park does have a rich cultural background too.
 There are many scenarios and opportunities for tourists to meet up with the local communities and be part of amazing cultural activities like traditional dances, storytelling moments, listening to traditional music and more.
-You can further engage in community projects and leave footprints behind.
+You can further engage in community projects and leave a mark!

-Key Attractions in Queen Elizabeth National Park
+Major Tourist Attractions in Queen Elizabeth National Park

 uganda safaris

 Tree climbing lions are also known as, cactus climbing lions.There are only two population of these mysterious tree climbing lions in the whole world; Ishasha sector in the southern part of Queen Elizabeth national park and Lake Manyara national park in the southern part of Tanzania.
-The fact that these are not climbing animals makes these big cats a major attraction for the tourists that visit East Africa.
+The fact that these are not climbing animals makes these big cats a major attraction for tourists who visit East Africa.

 uganda safaris

-Kazinga Channel is a wide 32km long water body that connects the Lake Edward to Lake George in the south western part of Uganda.
+Kazinga Channel is a wide 32km long water body that connects Lake Edward to Lake George in the south western part of Uganda.
 The water body is found in the Queen Elizabeth national park and is a habour for many wild animals.
 Kazinga channel shores are know for having wild life like Elephants, Hippos , Flamingoes and Nile Crocodiles.
 Its is a major attraction as tourists take a boat cruise across its shores to view the magnificent wildlife scenery.

 uganda safaris

 Mweya Peninsular is a piece of land that juts into the Lake Edward.
 Its a one of kind looking pieces of land and tourists come here to visit the land occasionally.
-Mweya peninsular comprises of the Kazinga channel track part of it being covered by candle stick thorns with the outlying impressive Savannah making it an excellent area for game viewing, this zone has got several game tracking points which must be followed during game drives.
+Mweya peninsular comprises of the Kazinga channel track part of it being covered by candle stick thorns with the outlying impressive Savannah making it an excellent area for game viewing.
+This zone has got several game tracking points which must be followed during game drives.

 Lake Katwe Craters

 Lake Katwe Explosion Craters are located north of Mweya peninsular.
 They are the highest elevation within Queen Elizabeth national park in Western Uganda.
-You can get to see the great western rift valley of Africa and the escarpments during the drive.
+You can get to see the Great Western Rift Valley of Africa and the escarpments during the drive.
 You will also see Lake George, a chance of Mountain Rwenzori ranges and Kazinga Channel that connects Lake Edward to Lake George.

 Lake Katwe salt works